anilzen/anilzen.github.io/content/post/2022/jealous-of-fish/index.md

 ### Little fish, big fish

 Let's start with a short review of the hyperbolic fish in Escher's drawing.
-Hyperbolic geometry is typically introduced in a fictitious higher dimensional Minkowski space using the equation for a hyperboloid in Cartesian coordinates.
+Hyperbolic geometry is typically introduced in a fictitious higher dimensional Minkowski space using the equation for a [hyperboloid](https://en.wikipedia.org/wiki/Hyperboloid) in Cartesian coordinates.
 I'll be using spherical coordinates foreshadowing an application below, so we have the Minkowski space with line element
 $$ ds^2_{\rm{Mink}} = -dt^2 + dr^2 + r^2 d\sigma^2,$$
-where $d\sigma^2=d\sigma^2+\sin^2\theta \ d\varphi^2$ is the metric on the usual unit sphere.
+where $d\sigma^2=d\sigma^2+\sin^2\theta \ d\varphi^2$ is the usual metric on the unit sphere.

-Just like the unit sphere is the set of points at unit Euclidean distance from the origin, the unit hyperboloid is the set of points at unit Minkowski distance from the origin: the hyperboloid is simply a (pseudo)sphere of Minkowski spacetime
+Spheres and hyperboloids may seem very different, but mathematically they are analogous to each other.
+Just like the unit sphere is the set of points at unit Euclidean distance from the origin, the unit hyperboloid is the set of points at unit Minkowski distance from the origin: the hyperboloid is simply a (pseudo)sphere of Minkowski space
-$$-t^2+r^2=-1. \tag{1} \label{1}$$
+$$t^2-r^2=1. \tag{1} \label{1}$$

 We already have the first hint that we live in hyperbolic geometry!
 The hyperboloid describes the [kinematic space of special relativity](../../hyperbolic-relativity/).
 But this was rather anticlimactic so let's go a bit further.

 We can derive and represent the intrinsic metric of hyperbolic geometry in various equivalent ways.
 For example, setting $t=\cosh \xi$ and $r=\sinh \xi$ satisfies the equation for the hyperboloid (\ref{1}) identically, and gives us the hyperbolic line element
 $$ ds^2_{\mathbb{H}^3} = d\xi^2+ \sinh^2\xi \ d\sigma^2.$$
 Note the similarity of this hyperbolic metric with the metric on the unit sphere.
-We will use slightly different coordinates.
-Instead of introducing hyperbolic functions, we solve (\ref{1}) directly
+Coordinates are just labels and it's helpful to see hyperbolic geometry in different representations.
+Instead of introducing hyperbolic functions, let's solve (\ref{1}) directly
 $$ t = \sqrt{1+r^2}. \tag{2} \label{2} $$
 Replacing the $dt$ term with the differential of this relation in the Minkowski metric, we get
 $$ ds^2_{\mathbb{H}^3} = \textcolor{purple}{\frac{1}{1+r^2}dr^2 + r^2 d\sigma^2}.  \tag{3} \label{3} $$